-Flexible working practices won’t affect your statutory employment rights, including:
+Flexible working law means it won’t affect your statutory employment rights, including:

 - Claiming unfair dismissal